 Lower Yuba River Hallwood Channel and Floodplain Restoration Project

-cbec developed initial project concepts in 2012, and has since led, project design to 100% level, implementation planning, and the Central Valley Flood Protection Board (CVFPB) Encroachment, USACE Section 408, and State Mining and Geology Board permitting efforts. cbec has performed several topographic and bathymetric surveying efforts in support of the hydrodynamic modeling and design process.
+cbec has led implementation planning, the Central Valley Flood Protection Board (CVFPB) Encroachment, USACE Section 408, and State Mining and Geology Board permitting efforts, and since 2012, developed initial project concepts through 100% design level. cbec performed several topographic and bathymetric surveying efforts in support of the hydrodynamic modeling and design process.
 Survey work has included foot-based RTK GPS surveys of the floodplain areas, drone-based structure-from-motion topographic surveys, and bathymetric surveys with both a remote-controlled boat and a jon boat outfitted with a single-beam echosounder.
 Survey data have been incorporated into a topographic surface that has allowed differencing analysis with prior LiDAR data to understand geomorphic change of the site.
 Field campaigns also verified extents of vegetative cover to inform roughness values used in the hydrodynamic model.

 As part of leading the design development, cbec developed and calibrated one-dimensional (HEC-RAS) and two-dimensional hydraulic models (SRH-2D by USBR) for both high flows and low ecologically functional flows.
 The high flow models were used to support the CVFPB Encroachment Permit process.
 Low flow models were used to inform design and to quantify project benefits as suitable habitat areas using habitat suitability indices for target species.
+The design also addresses reduction of predator habitat through the filling of deep pools.
 Geographic information systems (GIS) were utilized to map and analyze project data as needed.
 Cramer Fish Sciences led pre-project biological monitoring, environmental permitting (NEPA/CEQA, CDFW, Section 401 and 404, cultural resources, State Lands Commission), provided biological rationale for the project design, and perform pre- and during-construction biological monitoring.
 SYRCL vegetation ecologists led vegetation impact analysis, planting plan design and vegetation monitoring efforts.

 Learn more about this project at hallwoodproject.org.